-As of March 31, 2018, there was \$9.5 million of unrecognized compensation expense related to unvested employee and non-employee sharebased compensation arrangements granted under the Plans.
-The unrecognized compensation expense is estimated to be recognized over a period of 3.65 years at March 31, 2018.
+As of September 30, 2018, there was \$9.5 million of unrecognized compensation expense related to unvested employee and non-employee sharebased compensation arrangements granted under the Plans.
+The unrecognized compensation expense is estimated to be recognized over a period of 2.9 years at September 30, 2018.

+The Company recognizes compensation expense for awards to employees based on the grant date fair value of stock-based awards on a straightline basis over the period during which an award holder provides service in exchange for the award, which is generally the vesting period.
 The fair value of each option award is estimated on the date of grant using the Black-Scholes option- pricing model, with the assumptions noted in the table below.
 Expected volatility for the Company's common stock was determined based on an average of the historical volatility of a peer group of publicly traded companies that are similar to the Company.
 The expected term of options granted to employees was calculated using the simplified method, which represents the average of the contractual term of the option and the weighted-average vesting period of the option.
 The Company uses the simplified method because it does not have sufficient historical option exercise data to provide a reasonable basis upon which to estimate expected term.
-The contractual life of the option was used for the expected life of nonemployees.
+The contractual life of the option was used for the expected life of nonemployee grants.
 The assumed dividend yield is based upon the Company's expectation of not paying dividends in the foreseeable future.
-The risk-free rate for periods within the expected life of the option is based upon the U.S. Treasury yield curve in effect at the time of grant.
+The risk-free rate is determined based upon the U.S. Treasury yield curve in effect at the time of grant for periods commensurate with the expected life of the option.
+The Company recognizes forfeitures as they occur.